HR-Williams/places-we-been/README.md

 Describe Destination(location, landmarks, cost, notes)

-Test: "It should return location: undefined if new Destination object is created with no key values"
+1. Test: "It should return location: undefined if new Destination object is created with no key values"

 Expect (Destination().toEqual({undefined}))

-Test: "It should return "Destination.location: Paris" if the user inputs let Destination = new Destination("Paris")."
+2. Test: "It should return "Destination.location: Paris" if the user inputs "let Destination = new Destination("Paris")."

 Expect(Destination("Paris").toEqual({location: "Paris"}))

+3. Test: "It should return each key-value for user entered location, landmarks, cost, and notes"

+Expect (Destination("Paris", "Eiffel Tower", "expensive", "Eat a lot of bread").toEqual({location: "Paris", landmarks:["Eiffel Tower"], cost: "expensive", notes: ["Eat a lot of bread"]}))

 ## Setup/Installation Requirements